 Obligation to File the Trust Income Tax Return

-As a rule, a trust subject to Québec income tax for a given taxation year must file form TP-646-V, Trust Income Tax Return, if it has income tax payable for that year.
+As a rule, a trust subject to Québec income tax for a given taxation year must file form TP-646-V, Trust Income Tax Return.

 A trust subject to Québec income tax is a trust that: